Nearshore Web Development Rates: Latin America 2026

 Argentina $38–62/hr Strong technical depth, currency dynamics keep rates competitive

-Brazil $42–68/hr Largest workforce, premium for English-proficient devs
+Brazil $42–68/hr Largest workforce, premium for English-proficient developers

 Costa Rica $48–72/hr Mature nearshore market, bilingual workforce commands premium